paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2009-retention-and-separation-generally.md

 <a id="section-20404"></a>
 ## § 20404.
 Selection of officers for early retirement or discharge
-**(a) Consideration for Early Retirement.—** The Secretary of the Air Force may convene selection boards under [section 20211(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section20211/b&num=0&edition=prelim) to consider for early retirement officers on the space force 11 So in original.
-Probably should be “Space Force”. officer list as follows:
+**(a) Consideration for Early Retirement.—** The Secretary of the Air Force may convene selection boards under [section 20211(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section20211/b&num=0&edition=prelim) to consider for early retirement officers on the Space Force officer list as follows:

 (1) Officers in the grade of lieutenant colonel who have failed of selection for promotion at least one time and whose names are not on a list of officers recommended for promotion.